Faith in AI can narrow the futures individuals consider: Discussion

-This mechanism of \textit{predictive binding} has important implications for human agency \cite{wegner2017illusion}.
-In our experiments, once the prediction was generated, participants remained objectively free to choose the higher-payoff option.
-Nevertheless, the prior prediction may already have shaped how they decided, even without conscious awareness \cite{shirado2023emergence}.
-Responsibility may then become psychologically entangled with the predictive system, rather than experienced as fully self-generated \cite{cushman2008crime, awad2018moral}.
+This shift toward evidential reasoning has important implications for human agency \cite{wegner2017illusion}.
+In our experiments, because the prediction was generated in advance, participants were objectively free to choose the higher-payoff option.
+Nevertheless, the prior prediction may already have shaped the decision-making process, even without conscious awareness.
+The experience of agency may therefore come to reflect not only one’s own intentions, but also the anticipated prediction \cite{synofzik2008beyond,haggard2017sense}.

-Predictive binding is not unique to AI.
-Human behavior is often organized around anticipated expectations—of institutions, communities, audiences, or imagined observers \cite{weber1905protestant, berger1966social, swidler1986culture, dupuy2014economy}.
-In Study 3, human-expert prediction showed even stronger effects than AI, suggesting that predictive binding may extend beyond machine systems and interact with existing forms of social authority.
+The influence of prediction on decision-making is not unique to AI.
+Study 3 supports this point, showing that predictions from a human expert produced an even stronger effect than AI predictions.
+Human behavior has long been organized around anticipated expectations within families, communities, and other social institutions \cite{berger1966social, swidler1986culture, christakis2001death}.
+Among these, some of the most influential sources of predictive authority have historically included oracles, prophets, and diviners \cite{weber1905protestant, dupuy2014economy}.
+Our findings suggest that, even without universal trust in or acceptance of AI, predictive AI systems may become a new source of predictive authority \cite{messeri2024artificial}.

-AI is nevertheless distinctive in how it makes such expectations newly empirical, legible, and scalable \cite{hacking1995looping}.
-Unlike purely symbolic predictors, AI systems are widely understood as statistical tools that can infer future behavior from past data across many domains \cite{tenenbaum2011grow, griffiths2010probabilistic, kleinberg2018human}.
-Prior work also shows that people may adjust their behavior to shape AI through training \cite{treiman2024consequences}.
-Our findings suggest a complementary dynamic around AI prediction.
-In our experiments, participants were not given information about the predictive capability of the AI system.
-Despite that, they inferred its predictive authority on their own and adjusted their decisions in anticipation of it.
-This gives AI prediction a distinctive plausibility.
+AI is particularly well positioned to occupy this role because it is increasingly perceived as a capable predictor of human behavior across many domains of everyday life \cite{tenenbaum2011grow, griffiths2010probabilistic, kleinberg2018human}.
+In our experiments, despite receiving neither information about, nor experience with, AI's predictive capability, some participants nevertheless inferred predictive authority and incorporated it into their reasoning about their own future actions.
+This suggests that predictive binding may arise naturally in interactions with AI.
+Moreover, AI systems can plausibly be perceived as maintaining stable expectations about people’s future behavior, allowing predictive authority to persist and reinforcing self-fulfilling dynamics \cite{hacking1995looping}.